 In Edmond Rostand’s play Cyrano de Bergerac, the Viscount de Valvert seeks to insult Cyrano by telling him that his nose is "very big".
 Cyrano responds, "Very! … Is that all?"
 "Ah no! young blade!
 That was a trifle short!
 You might have said at least a hundred things by varying the tone…" Cyrano then improvises a long list of more imaginative insults, including, "Sir, if I had such a nose I’d amputate it!" and "Be careful when you bow your head or you might lose your balance and fall over."
 According to the stage directions, Valvert is left "choking with rage".

 5. Ignoring the insult

 One day, a boor struck Cato while he was out at the public baths.
 When the boor realized that it was Cato whom he had struck, he came to apologize.
-Instead of getting angry or accepting his apology, Cato replied, ‘I don’t remember being struck.’
-Subtext: ‘You are so insignificant that I don’t even care to register your apology, let alone take offense at your insult.’
+Instead of getting angry or accepting his apology, Cato replied: "I don’t remember being struck."
+Subtext: "You are so insignificant to me that I don’t even care to register your apology, let alone take offence at your insult."

 Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.